Top Houston Rehab For Over 30 years

 Advocates have weighed the benefits and risks of needle exchange programs in curbing HIV and Hepatitis C infections; as an opportunity to get drug dependent persons the help and care they need; and to provide an opportunity to transition these persons into treatment.

-Pros of Needle Exchange Programs
+Here are the Pros of Needle Exchange Programs

 The Director of the Office of National Drug Control Policy has praised needle exchange programs for its ability to reduce new infections and to create a point of contact for transitioning drug addicts into drug treatment programs.
 There are approximately 200 needle exchange programs in 33 states that offer this support.
 The centers have strict rules and do not allow drug use within the proximity of the site and old needles must be exchanged for sterile ones.